-You read the title right.
-From my lips to God’s ears.
-I’ve been a die-hard Home Goods girl since day 1 of this blog and my older posts were all about how I thrive off my next Home Goods find.
+Wait what?!
+I’ve been a die-hard Home Good-er since day 1 of this blog and my older posts were all about how I thrive off my next Home Goods find, so why this post?

 To provide some perspective, this is how my typical Home Goods trip goes…

-Every time I’ve ever walked into a Home Goods, whether it’s for something specific or just to browse, I’ll take a lap, maybe find a thing or two I like and try to imagine where it would go in the house, and then…I’ll take another lap.
+I’ll walk in, take a lap, maybe find a thing or two I like and try to imagine where it would go in the house, and then…I’ll take another lap.
 Just to be sure I didn’t miss anything.